All Articles

 What is strategic asset allocation?

-Strategic asset allocation is a deliberate, long-term approach, building a portfolio by determining the optimal mix of asset classes that match your financial goals, risk tolerance and time horizon.
+Strategic asset allocation is a deliberate, long-term approach.
+With it, one builds a portfolio by determining the optimal mix of asset classes that match your financial goals, risk tolerance and time horizon.

 It’s helpful to understand that an asset class is a group of investments with similar characteristics subject to the same federal rules and regulations.